-Over-allotment option

-The selling shareholders have granted a 30-day option to the underwriters to purchase up to an aggregate of 1,005,000 additional ADSs to cover over-allotments.

-Ordinary shares outstanding immediately after the offering

-ADSs outstanding immediately after the offering

-6,700,000 (or 7,705,000 if the underwriters exercise their overallotment option in full)

-Use of proceeds

-We estimate that we will receive net proceeds from this offering of approximately US\$40.6 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, and assuming an initial public offering price of US\$10.50 per ADS, the midpoint of the estimated range of the initial public offering price.
+Over-allotment option The selling shareholders have granted a 30-day option to the underwriters to purchase up to an aggregate of 1,005,000 additional ADSs to cover over-allotments.
+Ordinary shares outstanding immediately after the offering 122,612,000 ADSs outstanding immediately after the offering 6,700,000 (or 7,705,000 if the underwriters exercise their overallotment option in full) Use of proceeds We will receive net proceeds from this offering of approximately US\$40.6 million, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds we will receive from this offering for research and development expenditures of at least NT\$100 million (US\$3.2 million) in each of 2005, 2006 and 2007 and general corporate purposes.
 We will not receive any of the proceeds from the sale of the ADSs by the selling shareholders.

-See "Risk Factors" and other information included in this prospectus for a discussion of the factors you should carefully consider before deciding to invest in our ADSs.

-We have applied to have our ADSs included for quotation on the Nasdaq National Market.
+Risk factors See "Risk Factors" and other information included in this prospectus for a discussion of the factors you should carefully consider before deciding to invest in our ADSs.
+Listing Our ADSs have been approved to be quoted on the Nasdaq National Market.
 Our ordinary shares will not be listed on any exchange or quoted for trading on any over-the-counter trading system.

-Proposed Nasdaq National Market Symbol

-"SIMO"

-Depositary

-Risk factors

-Listing

-The Bank of New York

-Lock-up

-We have agreed with the underwriters to a lock-up of shares for a period of 180 days after the date of this prospectus.
+Nasdaq National Market Symbol "SIMO" Depositary The Bank of New York Lock-up We have agreed with the underwriters to a lock-up of shares for a period of 180 days after the date of this prospectus.
 In addition, our executive officers, directors, the selling shareholders and certain other existing shareholders have also agreed with the underwriters to a lock-up of shares for a period of 180 days after the date of this prospectus, subject to an extension of up to 18 days under certain circumstances.
 See "Underwriting."